 The plant materials were closely examined for the presence of extraneous materials and deteriorated leaves were removed.
 The sorted ones were first washed in running water and then in sterile distilled water.
 They were allowed to drain and then sun-dried separately for five days.
 Each of the plant materials was grounded separately and sieved in 1 mm diameter sieve to obtain a powdered processed sample used for the extraction.
-For ethanol extract preparation, 20 g of each ground leaf material was mixed (separately) with 100 ml of 70% ethanol in a 500 ml beaker.
-The extract was sieved through four layers of sterile cheese cloth.
-Different concentrations of 10, 25, 50 and 100% were prepared.
+For ethanol extract preparation, 100g, 50g, 25g and 10g of each ground leaf material was mixed (separately) with 100 ml of 70% ethanol in a 500 ml beaker in a water bath.
+This was allowed to cool and the crude extract obtained from the infusion by filtration through 4 folds of sterile cheese cloth, to give concentrations of 25%, 50%, 75% and 100% respectively as described by Wokocha and Okereke (2005) and modified by Suleiman and Emua, (2009).
 The same process as for ethanol was followed for aqueous extract preparation.